 8 years ago I decided to take the plunge and start the ball rolling for my first ‘solo’ trip.
 It didn’t stay solo for long, it was spent with 70 other people like me and then hundreds of kids…yep, I signed up for Camp America when I was 19 years old for the craziest summer of my life.
 You must have seen all the movies about American Summer Camps?!
 I laughed, I cried and I ate far too much but I wouldn’t have changed the experience for anything.

-Applying to work on an America Summer Camp
+How To Be a Camp Counselor: Applying to work on an American Summer Camp

 I had child care experience through Saturday jobs, but at the time, didn’t have any teaching/coaching experience.
 This didn’t seem to matter.
 On my application, I said I enjoyed doing ropes and climbing courses but had never lead them but was willing to learn.
 Next thing I know, a camp in up-state New York had contacted me asking if I wanted to be a Ropes counsellor.
 I could NOT stop grinning while reading the email and watching the camp’s promo video.
 They had a lake for water sports, a swimming pool, heaps of land sports on offer, horses, alpacas and a bunch of other stuff on top!

-I had to have a medical, buy long term travel insurance and then go to a visa appointment at the US Embassy in London.
-(My post: What Happens in the Visa Interview at the America Embassy will give you an idea of what it’s like…this was for the Green Card but it’s a very similar process and on “J Days”, Camp America staff were there to help!)
+I had to have an in person interview with a previous Camp America counselor, a medical, buy long term travel insurance, have a long distance phone call with the camp director and then go to a visa appointment at the US Embassy in London.
+(My post: What Happens in the Visa Interview at the America Embassy will give you an idea of what it’s like…this was for the Green Card but it’s a very similar process and on “J Days”, Camp America staff were there to help!).

 There are several different companies but I went through Camp America.
 Since I signed up 10 years ago (!!!!) it’s changed slightly, the now require a video application too.
 AND they have a whole bunch of cool Camp America merchandise…I swear I would have bought everything on the list, I was bad enough at my camp store!!!